 In Malaysia and Singapore, gingerbread cookies are much loved too.
 Compared to the classic cookies found in the western countries, we love these cookies with a little less spice.
 The ratio recommended here is mild but yet spicy enough for the taste of Christmas.
 If you prefer cookies with no ginger or more cinnamon, feel free to adjust the spices accordingly.

 Gingerbread without molasses

 Although treacle and molasses are more commonly used when baking gingerbread cookies, they can be substituted with honey.
 Simply replace the suggested amount of treacle with honey.
 However, that will make the cookies lighter in colour.

-Melted butter incorporates easily into the dough.
-They will also create a softer texture which is deemed to be more ‘cake-like’.
+Melted butter incorporates easily into the dough and will create a softer texture which is deemed to be more ‘cake-like’.
 This creates a more chewy cookie.
-Since the cookies are rather thin, the final result is rather firm and crispy.
+As the cookies are rather thin, the final result is firm and crispy.
 They are definitely not soft.

 To make gingerbread cookies crispier

 The final result of the cookies are slightly crispy but they do softened a little as time goes by.
 If you prefer a crispier yield, roll the dough to about 0.3 cm and bake for an extra 2 to 3 minutes.